killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 ### Error handling

-The official book has an [awesome chapter](https://doc.rust-lang.org/1.12.0/book/error-handling.html) on error handling.
+The official book has an [awesome chapter](https://doc.rust-lang.org/1.43.0/book/ch09-02-recoverable-errors-with-result.html) on error handling.

-There are a few crates to reduce the boilerplate needed for good error types, e.g., [quick-error](https://crates.io/crates/quick-error), and [error-chain](https://crates.io/crates/error-chain).
+There are a few crates to reduce the boilerplate needed for good error handling, e.g., [anyhow](https://crates.io/crates/anyhow) (dynamic error type with methods for annotating and chaining errors), and [thiserror](https://crates.io/crates/thiserror) (makes creating custom error types easy).

 ### Public type aliases